 Students who wish to obtain a second Master's degree from this University must meet all academic and residence requirements set by the Graduate Program and the Department concerned.
-A maximum of six hours from the first Master's degree earned at another regionally-accredited university may be applied towards the second, provided that, at the beginning of the second degree, the Dean and Director of the second Master's degree approve the credits.
+A maximum of six hours from the first Master's degree earned at another regionally accredited university may be applied towards the second, if, at the beginning of the second degree, the Dean and Director of the second Master's degree approve the credits.
+In the School of Business, only credits offered in an AACSB-accredited program may transfer.
 A maximum of twelve hours from the first Master's degree earned at LSUS may be applied towards the second, with additional credit hours (up to 50% of the second Master's degree) transferrable upon approval from the Program Director and the Graduate Council.
+The School of Business cannot accept more than 6 hours of transfer credit from other Master's degrees, including other LSUS degrees.